matthew-brett/barts-setup/barts_setup.md

         * Ethernet from USB-A HUB to ETHERNET HUB.
 * IPAD:
     * USB-C HUB:
-        * USB-A to USB external sound
+        * USB-A to external USB SOUND
         * USB-C to USB-C power adapter
         * If WIRED:
             * USB-A Ethernet adaptor